kuujo/yuppy/README.md

 can automatically type check class or instance variables _at the point at which they are set_ to ensure that your data is not corrupted.

-_Note that Yuppy is not currently considered feature complete.
-Support for abstract classes and members as well as improved protected and private member access restrictions is currently planned.
-Pull requests are welcome!_

 ### A Complete Example
 Yuppy is easy to use, implementing common object-oriented programming features in a manner that is consistent with implementations in other